 top of page

 Political science scholars have long posited that Black Americans and women face penalties in terms of how they are evaluated by the American public.
 Some researchers emphasize intersectionality, and have advanced the idea that Black female political figures are doubly disadvantaged due to their dual race-gender identity.
 There is nevertheless limited evidence of this intersectional claim.
-This dissertation accordingly examines whether Black female political elites do indeed face a unique combination of disadvantages in the American political arena.
-I develop hypotheses based on previous studies that have examined the experiences of Black women in the political arena and beyond, particularly work suggesting the importance of intersectionality for understanding the combined effects of race and gender.
+This book accordingly examines whether Black female political elites do indeed face a unique combination of disadvantages in the American political arena in the context(s) of both American public opinion and the news media.
+Using the intersectionality framework, Crenshaw (1989), I develop hypotheses based on previous studies that have examined the experiences of Black women in the political arena and beyond, particularly work suggesting the importance of intersectionality for understanding the combined effects of race and gender.
 I also examine both political attitudes and news coverage to identify the ways in which Americans’ beliefs about Black female political figures are (or are not) distinctive relative to White women, White men, and Black men.

 Data & Methodology

-1. I implement a nationally diverse survey, experiment, and analyses of ANES data in order to first determine whether Black female political elites encounter more negative attitudes among respondents relative to White women, White men, and Black men.
-It is first important to establish whether Black female political elites encounter unique levels of bias relative to their counterpart groups before exploring whether news media serves as a driver of this.
+1. I implement an original survey and survey experiment fielded with Dynata Research in order to first determine whether Black female political elites are subject to heightened negative evaluations in the context of American public opinion relative to White women, White men, and Black men.
+It is first important to establish whether Black female political elites encounter unique levels of bias within the domain of public opinion relative to their counterpart groups before exploring whether news media serves as a driver of this.

-2. I conduct automated content analyses of media data, to assess whether the type of news coverage that Black female political elites receive both in national television networks and across newspapers is distinctively negative relative to that of their counterparts.
-I analyze factors such as the tone of news coverage, the primary topics or themes that emerge in news stories, as well as the level of negative wording or language that emerge in transcripts.
+3. I employed automated content analyses of media data, to assess whether the type of news coverage that Black female political elites receive both in national television networks and across newspapers is distinctively unique relative to that of their counterparts.
+I analyze factors such as the tone of news coverage, the primary topics or themes that emerge in news stories, as well as the extent to which news coverage is more likely to highlight aspects of identity in discourse surrounding Black women political elites.

-3. Finally, I implement a series of experiments in order to examine whether direct exposure to negative news has a disproportionately more damaging effect on public opinion and support for Black female political elites.
+4. Finally, I implement an additional survey experiment in order to examine whether direct exposure to negative news has a disproportionately more damaging effect on public opinion and support for Black female political elites.

 bottom of page